-An ERP permit from the department is required for any project or activity located in, on, or over wetlands or other surface waters.
+An environmental resource permit (ERP permit) from the department is required for any project or activity located in, on or over wetlands or other surface waters.
 This is required in addition to other state or local permits for construction.
-A pre-application meeting can be scheduled to discuss your project with department staff.
+A pre-application meeting can be scheduled to discuss your project in further detail with department staff.